jimbobhickville/python-ambariclient/README.md

     u'AMBARI.ADMIN'

 Notice that two GET requests were sent to load the appropriate data.
-The first is sent as soon as you call .privileges on client.users('admin').
-Most people would expect it to be sent on client.users('admin') but at that point you aren't attempting to access any data unknown to the object, so no API call is sent.
+The first is sent as soon as you call .privileges on ambari.users('admin').
+Most people would expect it to be sent on ambari.users('admin') but at that point you aren't attempting to access any data unknown to the object, so no API call is sent.
 Accessing a relationship requires the object to be populated as the relationship data is often returned in the original request, saving a separate API call later.
 Now, back to the example:

-    >>> for privilege in client.users('admin').privileges:
+    >>> for privilege in ambari.users('admin').privileges:
     ...     privilege.privilege_id
     ...
     DEBUG:requests.packages.urllib3.connectionpool:"GET /api/v1/users/admin HTTP/1.1" 200 416